ToastToaster Oven Test Method

 Bread

 We only use slices of white bread that are roughly the same weight and stored at room temperature.
 Even though many toaster ovens claim to fit six pieces of toast, they rarely do.
-So, we opted for four pieces, which even the smallest toaster ovens can fit, to also assess the oven’s heat distribution.
+So, we opted for four pieces, which even the smallest models can fit, to also assess the oven’s heat distribution.

 Toast Level